 pg_catalog may be in order.
 (Porting to alternative systems will then require a more system-specific approach).

 More information can always be shown on the diagram.
 One idea is to allow different colours to be used.
 This could be done by schema, or by grouping of tables.

 It would be possible to have the program run yEd’s layout engine directly.
 Sadly, yEd is proprietary software, and however much I appreciate its help in laying out my diagrams, I’m averse to depending on it directly.
 Generating the standard GraphML output (and potentially .dot output, for GraphViz), and running the program myself is a reasonable compromise.

-The program, pgpgschemagraph.py, is in my Google Code repository.
+The program, pgpgschemagraph.py, is on Github.